hypercast/documentation/README.md

 # documentation
-contains documentation describing components and APIs of Hypercast
+Contains documentation describing components and APIs of Hypercast